hjaremko/baca-cli/README.md

 ## Setting log levels

-Log levels are configured by `-v` flag.
+Log levels are configured by a `-v` flag.

 - `no flag` - no additional logs
 - `-v` - **info**